pmem/pmdk/doc/libpmemset/pmemset_map.3.md

 If an optional descriptor was provided then address and size of the mapping are stored in the descriptor when this function succeeds.

-Before the initialization of pmemset, a virtual memory reservation can be set in its configuration.
+Before the initialization of pmemset, a virtual memory reservation can be set in its config structure.
 This limits the future part mappings of initialized pmemset to the virtual address space spanned by the provided reservation.
 Provided reservation's address and size will not be changed on pmemset operations.
 For more information about this configuration please see **pmemset_config_set_reservation**(3).